keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 ### Week 9 The Meaning of Life
 M       Mar-6  Chapter 9 Introduction; Voltaire, "Good Brahmin", Epicurus "Hedonism" (534-545)
 W       Mar-8  Camus "Life is Absurd", and Pojman "Religion gives meaning to life" (545-557), and Russell, "Reflections on Suffering" 569-571
 F       Mar-10  Discussion on Meaning of Life  (Group 5)

-### Break
+### Break Mar 13-17
-M     Mar-13 *Spring Break*
-W     Mar-15 *Spring Break*
-F     Mar-17 *Spring Break*

 ### Week 10 Autonomy
 M       Mar-20  Chapter 10, Introduction; King "I have a dream", "Experiment in Autonomy" (573-593)